-2. Use a special ear thermometer for pets such as the Pet Temp Ear Thermometer.
+2. Use a special ear thermometer for pets such as the Pet Temp Ear Thermometer (Amazon link).
 It's not cheap, but it provides you with a safe, quick and accurate way to take a pet's temperature.

 The Kittens Are Coming!The signs listed so far give you a general estimate of when the cat is about to give birth.
 The birth process itself can start hours to minutes before the first kitten shows up and it will be hard to miss.

 Don't be surprised if you see a discharge coming out of the cat's vulva in the hours before birth commences.
 This is the mucus plug leaving the birth canal.
 The cat is likely to lick the discharge so you may not even notice it.
 As the amniotic sacks get pressured, your cat's water may break too.
 This could be a slow drizzle or a more dramatic gush.